danielskjo/UnivNetwork/README.md

-# YourUniv
+# UnivNetwork

-YourUniv is a real-time messaging app for students at university to network and meet one another.
+UnivNetwork is a real-time messaging app for students at university to network and meet one another.